lukasjuhas/lukasjuhas.dev/README.md

 # itsluk.as
 My little pice of internet build on my [web-starter](https://github.com/lukasjuhas/web-starter).

+### My intentions of this project
+* Create personal website that would use my [api](https://github.com/lukasjuhas/api.itsluk.as) among others.
+* Write clean and neat code using best practices I learned so far.
+* Learn more about working with [Vue](https://vuejs.org).
+* Build it with my [web-starter](https://github.com/lukasjuhas/web-starter) in order to test it properly and tweak any potential problems.
+* Learn to write clean and readable tests in [Vue](https://vuejs.org).
+* Give Open Source community an example of a site build on [web-starter](https://github.com/lukasjuhas/web-starter). (gulp, rollup & vue)
+* Have my personal web creative space where I could experiment and keep improving it.
+* Build space to show my interests.
+* Bring something unique to the table.

 ## Server Configuration
 As I'm using vue-router with HTML5 history mode, site requires some server Configuration to avoid 404s.